 Research Question Three: To what extent does an integrative bargaining programme as an initiative for peace and conflict resolution has a significant impact on good governance in Emohua local government area of Rivers State, Nigeria?

-Table 3: Analysis of Extent to Which Integrative Bargaining Programme as an Initiative for Peace and Conflict Resolution has Significantly Impacted on Good Governance in Emohua Local Government area of Rivers State, Nigeria
+Table 3.
+Analysis of Extent to Which Integrative Bargaining Programme as an Initiative for Peace and Conflict Resolution has Significantly Impacted on Good Governance in Emohua Local Government area of Rivers State, Nigeria